lukyjuranek/singing-contest-organizer/README.md

 This project involves developing a Java-based computer system to manage singers competing in a singing contest.
 The system will have three roles: administrator, singer, and voter.

-### Prerequisites

-To run this project, you'll need:

-- Java SE Development Kit (JDK) 8 or higher installed on your machine.
-- A Java Integrated Development Environment (IDE) like Eclipse or IntelliJ IDEA to build and run the project.

-### Roles

 #### Administrator

 As an administrator, you can: